How to apply for a mortgage online

 - The length of term required

 If you choose to proceed down the 'execution only' route without receiving any advice, we will not be able to provide guidance on any of the above throughout the application.
-However, you will be able to move the application to our branch or call centre channels where you can access full mortgage advice.
+However, you will be able to move the application to our call centre channels where you can access full mortgage advice.

 If you are unsure on any of the above a mortgage application with advice may be more suitable for you.